10/28/2024

 Moderator

 Hello and welcome to today's presentation with Mako Group.
-With us presenting today we have the CEO, Kamil Ekdal and CFO, Mikael Grinborn.
+With us presenting today, we have the CEO Camille Ekdahl and CFO Mikael Grünborn.
 We'll do a Q&A after the presentation and if you're calling in and would like to ask a question, please press star 9 to raise your hand and then star 6 to turn on your microphone.
-You can also use the form that I still have to write if you would like to type in your questions.
-With that said, please go ahead with your presentation.
+You can also use the form that I still get to write if you would like to type in your questions.
+And with that said, please go ahead with your presentation.

 speaker